 Obviously, she couldn’t say that during her service because a guard cannot have a preset plan to duck out during an attack.

-(And it actually happened at one base, when a male soldier turned tail under a surprise attack, which led to several deaths on base.)
+(And it actually happened at one base, when an unqualified male soldier turned tail under a surprise attack, which led to several deaths on base.)

-Another secular Israel girl told me, “We carried Uzis—with no bullets!
+Another secular Israeli girl told me, “We carried Uzis — with no bullets!
 The boys got M-16s with ammunition, but the girls got empty Uzis that we HAD to carry around all the time!
 What for?
 It was so stupid!”

 But later, as a young married woman accompanying my husband in kiruv, I was exposed to the completely brainwashed Israelis, as you’ll see from the following examples...